 The pain of losing close friendships, beloved girlfriends, and those dear to my family was sometimes overwhelming.
 It never took much prompting to release heartfelt tears during the holidays, whether it was a stirring movie, a poignant song, or an unexpected kind word from someone.
 Pretty much every Christmas since my engagement at 20 years old, I long for someone to share Christmas.
 This past year and a half, sheltering in place during a global pandemic have challenged my sanity at times.

 However, with God’s help, I have humbly realized that someone has been there all along, loving me, caring for me, and protecting me.
 I’ve shared in my books about my stroke recovery and the bible verse my mother quoted in the hospital as I awakened from the stroke.
 It has become a lifeline and one of my “core” bible verses from now on.
 It is Jeremiah 29:11.

 For I know the plans I have for you declares the Lord.
 They are plans for good and not for disaster, plans to give you a future and a hope.

 Holidays can be Hopeful!

 HOPE…God wants to give us hope.
-What an amazing thought.
+What a great thought.
 God has a plan for your life.
 Just think about it; the God who created the universe wants to give you HOPE!

-Whether you are hurting yourself or want to offer comfort for someone hurting, I want to share with you 7 things to help you embrace hope and not hurt during the holidays.
+Whether you are hurting yourself or want to offer comfort to someone hurting, I want to share several things to help you embrace hope and not continue to hurt during the holidays.